 Point by point, I calmly countered her scare tactics and misinterpretation of the research.
+(Grossly misinterpreted.)
 In response, she grew increasingly angry.
-(What is it with these angry anti-ADHD meditators?
-They’re surely not great advertisements for their cause.)

-(By the way, I was concerned that maybe I’d been rude so I asked the person manning the next booth.
-“Well,” he said diplomatically, “you were very clear.”)
+Concerned that I’d been rude, I later asked the man at the next booth for his opinion.
+“Well,” he said diplomatically, “you were very clear.”

 Finally, the ladies nearby, promoting a different petition, entered the discussion.
-They showed intellectual curiosity.
-They asked me how I became interested in ADHD.
-I explained and mentioned that I’d written a book on the topic.
+They showed intellectual curiosity about ADHD.
+They asked me how I became interested in it.
+I explained and mentioned writing a book.

 One responded: “I was a school psychologist for 35 years and I love your t-shirt.
 It’s wonderful that you are stating the facts about ADHD.
 Misinformation hurts everyone.”

-Him, facial muscles stiffening: “Facts!
+Him, facial muscles tightening: “Facts!
 Those aren’t facts!
 That’s Big Pharma propaganda.
 Who do you think you are?
 Anybody can write a stupid book.
 In fact, I am writing my own book! “

-Notice the continued attempt to discredit me, to put me in an extreme position that I do not hold.
+Notice the continued attempt to discredit me, to continually put me in an extreme position that I do not actually hold.

-For him, it’s all about manipulating me into capitulation.
-To encapsulate me in his own defiance and denial of, well, whatever might be going on with him.
+For him, it’s as thought his very life force requires manipulating me into capitulation.
+I suspect it is to encapsulate me in his own defiance and denial of, well, whatever might be going on with him.

-Me: I’m no one special.
-I’m just a journalist who has worked hard to research and understand scientific facts as well as the reality of how ADHD affects real people.
+Me: Who do I think I am?
+Nobody special.
+I’m just a journalist who has worked hard to research and understand scientific facts as well as the reality of ADHD.
 Because this information can help people.